afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/CustomizeHowto_en.md

   | BLE          | ESP32-Arduino | hidImplementation_ESPBLE.cpp |
   | USB          | ESP32-Arduino | hidImplementation_USB.cpp    |

+- Do not confuse those with "hidImplementation_common.cpp".
+Do not touch that line.
 - Run the [sources setup procedure](../../firmware/sourcesSetup_en.md) again. **This is mandatory**.

 If you go for a purely wired USB implementation: